dsp-jetpack/JetPack/osp_deployer/settings/readme.md

 * 3.0.1.a - 04/10/2015 - Added is_730 ( true or false) to ceph storage nodes
 * 3.0.1.b - 04/30/2015 - Remove public_ip from compute nodes
 * 3.0.1.c - 05/05/2015 - Added tempest vm properties
+* 3.0.1.d  - 05/05/2015 - New external_vlanid private_api_vlanid vlan properties on the sah to support tempest vm.